-A great flight attendant resume is the first thing you will need to kick start your career.
-You won’t even get to the second step in the hiring process if your resume doesn’t have the correct words.
+A great flight attendant resume is the first thing you need to kick start your career.
+You won’t even get to the flight attendant interview if your resume doesn’t have the correct keywords.

-Once you have decided that you would like to be a flight attendant, get that resume ready and apply!
+Get that resume ready and apply once you have decided that you would like to be a flight attendant!

 Flight Attendant Resume Keywords – The First Step

 Large airlines can get over 270,000 applicants in just a few days.
 All big companies keep things streamlined by using bots to scan for keywords.
-If the resume is not keyworded properly you won’t make it to the next step.
+If your resume is not keyworded correctly, you won’t make it to the next step.

 Job Description of a Flight Attendant